AmnestyInternational/amnestyinternational.github.com/about.md

 title: About
 ---

-Amensty International Digital is a working group for developing new tactics, tools, and techniques for advancing human rights.
+Amensty International Digital is a working group for developing tactics, tools, and techniques for advancing human rights uisng new technology.